 - It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.

-- There’s no evidence it minimises textile waste in its supply chain.
+- While it donates unsold clothes to charity, there’s no evidence it minimises textile waste in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Versace “Not Good Enough”.
 These are a few factors influencing its score: